p3p4r/p3p4r/README.md

  ### Hey 👋, I'm [João Silva](https://github.com/p3p4r)!

-   I am a versatilist and easily adapt Full Stack Web Developer 🌐 from Portugal.
+   I am a versatilist and easily adapt Software Engineer 🌐 from Portugal.
 I have a taste for design 🎨 and for learning new things.
 I do also love creating innovative applications and if you want to discuss new ideas, contact me.

    <div>
     <a href="https://fyke.cc/" target="_blank"><img src="https://img.shields.io/badge/Portefolio-ed4e4e?style=for-the-badge&logo=appveyor&logoColor=white" target="_blank"></a>